Die Casting Machinery Market Size and Share

 Die Casting Machinery Market Analysis by Mordor Intelligence

-The die casting machinery market size was USD 3.83 billion in 2025 and is projected to reach USD 5.16 billion by 2030, growing at a 6.16% CAGR (2025-2030).
+The die casting machinery market size is expected to grow from USD 3.83 billion in 2025 to USD 4.06 billion in 2026 and is forecast to reach USD 5.46 billion by 2031 at 6.09% CAGR over 2026-2031.
 Intense equipment replacement cycles, electric-vehicle (EV) platform redesigns, and electronics miniaturization are steering procurement budgets toward high-tonnage presses, hot-chamber machines, and fully automated cells.
 Structural giga-casting emerged as a game-changer in manufacturing, creating a premium segment.
 By leveraging large-scale presses, this innovation minimizes the reliance on welding, speeding up final assembly and bolstering structural integrity.
 Such enhancements are desirable for high-performance applications.
 Simultaneously, as semiconductor packaging evolves and 5G infrastructure expands, there's a surging demand for compact, high-precision casting cells.
 Typically employing zinc and magnesium, these systems are meticulously designed to uphold tight tolerances, catering to the sophisticated needs of contemporary electronics.
 Smart factory upgrades are becoming increasingly prevalent in the die-casting industry.
 These enhancements not only facilitate predictive defect detection but also bolster energy efficiency, underscoring a significant digital transformation on the foundry floor.
 As a result, manufacturers are leveraging these technologies to enhance quality control and promote operational sustainability.
 While the Asia-Pacific region remains the cornerstone of global production, the Middle East and Africa are witnessing a meteoric rise.
 With diversification efforts in full swing, these regions are not only developing new manufacturing capacities but are also establishing a notable presence in the global die casting arena.

 Key Report Takeaways